gregorwolf/SAP-NPM-API-collection/apis/xsodata/README.md

       For node.js we also provide an OData V4 solution.
 The development of the OData V4 node.js Library already started in 2016.
       It is also planned that a generic CDS-Odata provider will be deliverd.

+      If you are developing an OData service for SAP Business Technology Platform, it is recommended to move to the SAP Cloud Application Programming Model (CP).
+      The XSODATA solution supports HANA as a service, but does **NOT** support SAP HANA Cloud Services (see also SAP note 3013788).

 ## Usage

   * This module is used in the XSJS shim for SAP HANA XSC Engine applications to